FC Lusitanos: History

 Futbol Club Lusitanos (Futbol Club Lusitans, Portuguese: Futebol Clube Lusitanos) was founded in 1999.
 The club played for the first time in the Campionat de Lliga in 2000–01, after winning the Second Division championship.
 In 2001–02 they won its first title, the Copa Constitució after winning 2–0 in the final against Inter Club d'Escaldes on 2 June, with both goals by Manuel Vieira.

 Lusitanos played their first European matches in the 2010–11 UEFA Europa League, where they were eliminated 11–0 on aggregate by Macedonian club Rabotnicki.
 In the following season's tournament, they were beaten at the same stage by Croatian club Varaždin, 6–1 on aggregate.

 Since their promotion to the top division they have not been relegated, and won their first title in 2011–12.
 This qualified the club to the 2012–13 UEFA Champions League, where they were knocked out 9–1 on aggregate in the first qualifying round by Maltese champions Valletta.

 They won their second league title in 2013, this qualified the club to the 2013–14 UEFA Champions League they were drawn to play EB/Streymur of the Faroe Islands, in the first leg they drew 2–2 and in the second leg they lost 5–1, losing 7–3 on aggregate.

 After finishing fourth in the regular season FC Lusitanos ended the 2013–14 season without being qualified for the UEFA Europa League after losing against Sant Julià 1–2 in the final of the 2014 Copa Constitució.

-In the 2014–15 season FC Lusitanos became runners-up of the regular league and this qualified the club to the 2015–16 UEFA Europa League where they were drawn to face West Ham United in the first qualifying round, lost 0–3 in the away match and 0–1 at home (0–4 on aggregate).
+In the 2014–15 season FC Lusitanos became runners-up of the regular league, which qualified the club to the 2015–16 UEFA Europa League.
+They were drawn to face West Ham United in the first qualifying round, where they lost 0–3 in the away match and 0–1 at home (0–4 on aggregate).